kalaithuli/Python-programs/contribute.md

 If you wish to work on this issue you created, tag a maintainer and ask to be assigned

 ## Other Guidelines
 Make sure to add some documentation for the code you have added/changed!
-This will be appreciated <3
+This will be appreciated (in terms of brownie points <3 )